Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • pulmonary edema with an increase in blood volume;

-• toxic effect on the work of internal organs.
+• toxic effect on the functioning of internal organs.

 In seriously ill patients, this disease increases the risk of death.